Shadow318193/Protonach/README.md

 - I should fix some bugs and remake GUI of the site, so it will take a lot of time.
 >Can I try it?

-- Yes!
-You can visit http://shadow318193.pythonanywhere.com to see the current result of work.
+- Yes, but you have to run the code on your machine.